 Whenever NPC discloses your personal information to third parties, all reasonable efforts are made to ensure only relevant information is shared, and that this information is as accurate, complete, and current as possible.
 NPC may disclose your personal information:

 When required or compelled by law (including notifications to a medical officer of health for specific notifiable conditions)

-When disclosing information will prevent or mitigate a serious threat to someone’s life, health, or safety
+When disclosing information will prevent or lessen a serious threat to someone’s life, health, or safety

-When disclosing information will prevent or mitigate a serious threat to public health or safety
+When disclosing information will prevent or lessen a serious threat to public health or safety

 In the event of a public health emergency when disclosure will aid governmental agency and health service response

 How does the National Poisons Centre store my personal information?

 The NPC has systems and procedures in place to protect your personal information from misuse and loss, from unauthorised access and modification, and from unauthorised disclosure.
 These include: